 Benjamin T. Reyes II counsels the firm’s clients in the areas of municipal and public agency law, energy, construction, procurement and elections.
-He is the City Attorney for Pinole and Union City and serves as Counsel for the Stege Sanitary District and the West Contra Costa Transportation Advisory Committee.
+He is the City Attorney for Pinole and Union City, and serves as General Counsel for the Stege Sanitary District and Assistant General Counsel for the West Contra Costa Transportation Advisory Committee.
 Ben chairs the firm’s Public Contracts Practice Group, and manages the firm’s redevelopment and public finance attorneys.

 A general counsel and city attorney, Ben has two decades of experience working with public agencies throughout the state on a breadth of legal issues.
 He has prepared legislation for governing bodies in areas of community preservation, land use and revenue.
 Ben regularly teaches seminars on the Ralph M. Brown Act (local agency open meeting law), ethics, conflicts of interest and the political reform act.
 He has significant experience in elections and campaign finance, and has prepared several ballot measures for local sales and transactions taxes and utility users taxes.

 Ben has subject matter expertise in public contract and procurement law and has litigated several cases involving major public works projects.
 He is well versed in local agency competitive bidding, design-build projects, bid protests, contractor prequalification and claims resolution.